![]() |

 Junior the production of the first portable calculator in Germany.
 Later MBO

-actually placed their name stickers on Far-East OEM products.
+actually placed their nameplates on Far East OEM products.

 Dismantling